ReactiveX/RxSwift/Documentation/Why.md

 Let's assume that there is a scenario where you want to display blurred images in a table view.
 First, the images should be fetched from a URL, then decoded and then blurred.

-It would also be nice if that entire process could be cancelled if a cell exits the visible table view area since bandwidth and processor time for blurring are expensive.
+It would also be nice if that entire process could be canceled if a cell exits the visible table view area since bandwidth and processor time for blurring are expensive.

-It would also be nice if we didn't just immediately start to fetch an image once the cell enters the visible area since, if user swipes really fast, there could be a lot of requests fired and cancelled.
+It would also be nice if we didn't just immediately start to fetch an image once the cell enters the visible area since, if user swipes really fast, there could be a lot of requests fired and canceled.

 It would be also nice if we could limit the number of concurrent image operations because, again, blurring images is an expensive operation.